Dr. Jessica Voigts

 Michigan, United States

-i see that you didn't include chicago - that is the VERY best place in the summer - right on lake michigan! almost 10 years ago
+i see that you didn't include chicago - that is the VERY best place in the summer - right on lake michigan! over 11 years ago

 Travelling to Italy in Dec with our disabled 21 yo son (can walk but is unsteady).
 Any recommendations for accom and getting around.

-we've done interviews with the organizers of the following european music festivals: telemarken: http://www.wanderingeducators.com/books-film/music/telemarkfestivalen-international-folk-music-festival-norway.html roskilde: http://www.wanderingeducators.com/books-film/music/roskilde-music-festival-northern-europes-largest-music-festival-july-3-6-2008.html mull of kintyre: http://www.wanderingeducators.com/books-film/music/mull-kintyre-music-festival.html hebridean celtic festival: http://www.wanderingeducators.com/books-film/music/hebridean-celtic-festival.html the gathering festival: http://www.wanderingeducators.com/books-film/music/pipes-are-calling-you-edinburgh-july.html as i am sure you know, this is only the tip of the iceberg! almost 10 years ago
+we've done interviews with the organizers of the following european music festivals: telemarken: http://www.wanderingeducators.com/books-film/music/telemarkfestivalen-international-folk-music-festival-norway.html roskilde: http://www.wanderingeducators.com/books-film/music/roskilde-music-festival-northern-europes-largest-music-festival-july-3-6-2008.html mull of kintyre: http://www.wanderingeducators.com/books-film/music/mull-kintyre-music-festival.html hebridean celtic festival: http://www.wanderingeducators.com/books-film/music/hebridean-celtic-festival.html the gathering festival: http://www.wanderingeducators.com/books-film/music/pipes-are-calling-you-edinburgh-july.html as i am sure you know, this is only the tip of the iceberg! over 11 years ago